Backend guide

 export INFRAHUB_METRICS_PORT=8001

-export INFRAHUB_DB_TYPE=neo4j # Accepts neo4j or memgraph
+export INFRAHUB_DB_TYPE=neo4j # Accepts Neo4j or Memgraph

 export INFRAHUB_INITIAL_ADMIN_TOKEN="${ADMIN_TOKEN}" # Random string which can be generated using: openssl rand -hex 16